dtu-qmcm/cmfapoc/README.md

----
-title: Compositional Metabolic Flux Analysis - proof of concept
+# Compositional Metabolic Flux Analysis - proof of concept
----

 The aim of this project is to demonstrate that compositional data analysis does a better job than non-compositional on a representative dataset.